yizow/WebPi/www/notes.md

 3. `sudo apt-get install ddclient`
     1. When it asks for service, choose other, then enter in `api.dynu.com`
     2. Enter your credentials from above when prompted.
-    3. Follow the reset of the ddclient setup.
+    3. Follow the rest of the ddclient setup.
     4. By default, ddclient will be started on boot, and check for a changed IP once every 5 minutes.

 4. We're going to use a webservice to get our public IP, because my Raspberry Pi is behind a router.